-For an association as depicted in Figure 3(a), multiplicities are formalized by $C_1 \sqsubseteq (\geq m_1 A) \sqcap (\leq n_1 A)$ and $C_2 \sqsubseteq (\geq m_2 A^-) \sqcap (\leq n_2 A^-)$.
+For an association as depicted in Figure 3(a), multiplicities are formalized by $C_1 \sqsubseteq (\ge m_1 A) \sqcap (\le n_1 A)$ and $C_2 \sqsubseteq (\ge m_2 A^-) \sqcap (\le n_2 A^-)$.

 In UML, one can use a generalization between a parent class and a child class to specify that each instance of the child class is also an instance of the parent class.
 Hence, the instances of the child class inherit the properties of the parent class, but typically they satisfy additional properties that in general do not hold for the parent class.
 Several generalizations can be grouped together to form a class hierarchy (also called ISA hierarchy), as shown in Figure 3(b).
-Disjointness and completeness constraints can also be enforced on a class hierarchy
+Disjointness and completeness constraints can also be enforced on a class hierarchy (graphically, by adding suitable labels).
+A class hierarchy is said to be disjoint if no instance can belong to more than one derived class, and complete if any instance of the base class belongs also to some of the derived classes.